Find Affordable College Courses

 Statesboro, GA

-Georgia Southern University landed the #6 spot in the 2023 rankings for the best value bachelor’s degree human development and family studies programs.
-GaSou is a fairly large public school located in the town of Statesboro.
+Georgia Southern University did quite well in this year’s ranking of the best places for human development and family studies students to get a bachelor’s degree.
+It came in at #6 on the list.
+GaSou is a very large public school located in the town of Statesboro.

-Out-of-state tuition fees for undergraduate students at GaSou are $17,539 per year.
+GaSou undergraduate students pay an average of $17,539 in tuition and fees each year.
 The average monthly payment of a loan this size is about $134, assuming that the borrower is on a 10-year repayment plan.

 #7